davenquinn/xenoliths/paper/text/chapters/03-thermometry.md

 CK-2 core temperatures indicate more complete equilibration, with a standard deviation of only 2.3ºC (compared with 8.2-12.4ºC for all other samples).
-Temperatures are distributed roughly normally for most samples, but outlying clusters of measurements in CK-4 and CK-6 may indicate two-pyroxene major element disequilibrium at millimeter scale.
+Temperatures are distributed roughly normally for most samples, but outlying clusters in CK-4 and CK-6 may indicate two-pyroxene major element disequilibrium at millimeter scale.
 In CK-4, a few grain cores with TA98 temperatures of 1100ºC are likely related to late-stage diffusion during